bozso/insar_meteo/README.md

-The repository now mainly holds programs written in Python and C (both pure C, i.e. binary callable from the command line: `daisy.c` and C Python-extension that is callable from python: `insar_auxmodule.c`) that are will form the basis for my future programs.
+The repository now mainly holds programs written in Python and C (both pure C, i.e. binary callable from the command line: `daisy.c` and C Python-extension that is callable from python: `insar_auxmodule.c`) that will form the basis for my future programs.